 Family AIDS Clinic and Educational Services Program (FACES)

-The Family AIDS Clinic and Education Services (FACES) program at Nationwide Children's Hospital is central Ohio’s primary HIV clinic, serving more than 400 HIV-positive clients in at least 40 counties and providing comprehensive care to HIV-infected children, youth and families.
-We have also provided supportive services for more than 300 affected family members.
+The Family AIDS Clinic and Education Services (FACES) program at Nationwide Children's Hospital is central Ohio’s primary pediatric and family HIV clinic, serving more than 400 HIV-positive clients in at least 40 counties and providing comprehensive care to HIV-infected children, youth and families.
+We have provided supportive services for more than 300 affected family members.
 We are also focused on HIV prevention and are one of the few access points in central Ohio for HIV prevention services to youth, including pre-exposure prophylaxis, PrEP.

 As families and communities continually experience the impact of HIV in the Greater Columbus area, FACES responds by providing quality medical and psychosocial care to our diverse patients and through community prevention outreach.

-Our interdisciplinary team that includes physicians, RNs, social workers, a pharmacist, a child life specialist, dietitian and a consumer advocate, to name a few, truly allows us to maximize results for our patients and within the community.
+Our interdisciplinary team that includes physicians, RNs, social workers, a pharmacist and a dietitian, to name a few, truly allows us to maximize results for our patients and within the community.